barnarderc/carto-tutorial/intro-carto-01.md

 1. Learn basic interface and visualization tools available

-Subsequent workshops demonstrate how to execute simple data manipulations in Carto, as well as add interactive elements, customize basemaps, and embed and share maps.
+Subsequent tutorial pages demonstrate how to execute simple data manipulations in Carto, as well as add interactive elements, customize basemaps, and embed and share maps.

 - - -
 ####Creating a Carto Account